-At an early age, I became emphatically convinced pain and family was synonymous.
-Living with the trauma from physical and sexual abuse, the loss of a child, abandonment issues, domestic violence, and horrible decision making, I walked around most of my life waiting for the world to pay me for my pain and suffering.
+At an early age, Fatima became emphatically convinced pain and family was synonymous.
+Living with the trauma from physical and sexual abuse, the loss of a child, abandonment issues, domestic violence, and horrible decision making, she walked around most of her life waiting for the world to compensate her for her pain and suffering.

-Many of the hang-ups I encountered daily, lead a painful trail back to events that had entrapped me when I was younger.
-Gradually these wounds rooted themselves into my emotions, mindset, habits, and decision making.
-Leading me to a complicated relationship with anxiety and depression.
+Many of the hang-ups Fatima encountered daily, lead a painful trail back to events that had entrapped her when she was younger.
+Gradually these wounds rooted themselves into her emotions, mindset, habits, and decision making.
+Eventually leading her to a complicated relationship with anxiety and depression.

+Always being fanatic about education and intrigued by how the brain operates led to Fatima's scholastic development in psychology.
+More importantly, her understanding regarding why she viewed life, relationships, opportunities, and love from such a skewed lens.
 A psychodynamic perspective brings emphasis on the cognitive influence that underline the human behavior, feelings, and emotions and how they might relate to experiences from the past.
-This was the lens I was viewing my opportunities, self-worth, and ability to experience real love.

-Through this deep dive into myself I have learned some very important tools.
-As a life coach, my clients also use these tips as a foundation to build on.
+Through this deep dive into herself, Fatima has learned some very important tools.
+As a life coach, her clients also use these tips as a foundation to build on.

 2. A victim-mentality must change to a victor mindset.
 At some point we are all held accountable for which we understand and it is up to us to correct it.